ThisTestUser/Docs/ClientStuff.md

 So unless you can actually filter the entities (with no false positive or false negative), it will not bypass.

+There are only a few clients that can bypass it right now, and when the Phase 2 checks start banning people that number will roll to 0.
+Even 20 FOV Killaura won't bypass it.

 ###Wolfram Client - Why Was it Shut Down?

 1. A person (whose twitter account has been deleted) helped to shut down the project, he was angry with Shadowspl0it for something.